 More than half of crane-related electrocutions occurred in the construction industry.
 Crane-related incidents are most common in private construction; however accidents also occur in highway and street construction, bridge construction, manufacturing and mining facilities.

 Overhead cranes represent the type of crane involved in the majority of fatalities.
 Mobile cranes, truck cranes, and rail-mounted cranes also create a hazard if not operated properly.
 In order to avoid such hazards from causing electrocution and even death, the Occupational Safety and Health Administration has established standards necessary for appropriate work to be completed at construction sites.

-Employer and Worker Precaution
+Ohio Worker Precaution

 Accidents are almost always preventable.
 The National Institute for Occupational Safety and Health (NIOSH) recommends that employers take several careful measures to protect workers and operators of cranes and other boomed vehicles from contacting energized overhead power lines.